o3de/o3de.org/content/docs/userguide/gems/builtin/microphone.md

 ---
-description: ' The &ALYlong; Microphone Gem is a dependency for the Cloud Gem Speech Recognition Gem. '
+description: ' The Amazon Lumberyard Microphone Gem is a dependency for the Cloud Gem Speech Recognition Gem. '
 title: Microphone Gem
 ---